mignacz/ITforBusinessDataAnalytics/README.md

 3. **Capstone Project**:
    - Notebook: [mignaczCapstoneProject.ipynb](assignments/mignaczCapstoneProject.ipynb)
-   - Description: This capstone project focuses on predicting click-through rates (CTR) on advertisements using machine learning models.
+   - Description: The capstone project focuses on predicting click-through rates (CTR) on advertisements using machine learning models.
 The goal is to analyze how various features influence user interactions with ads.
 The primary objective is to identify the features most impactful on CTR and optimize ad placements and formats accordingly.

 ---